SirHandsomeJack/sirhandsomejack.github.io/src/pages/privacy.md

 ## Contact Me

-If you have any questions or suggestions about our privacy policy, do not hesitate to contact me.
+If you have any questions about this Privacy Policy, You can contact me:

-See footer of the site for contact information.
+- By email: SirHandsomeJack@gmail.com